 Performance of React relies on the architecture, components and libraries that you use in your application.
 To catch the performance chokepoint, you must first understand the underlying architecture.

-Since you’re reading this post, you’re probably familiar with React.
-I also suppose that you are looking for reasons why your application does not work fast enough and how to speed up your React App.
+If you’re reading this post, you’re probably familiar with React.
+I suppose that you are looking for reasons why your application does not work fast enough and how to speed up your React App.

 This article covers 2 issues:

 What’s exactly wrong with React?

 There's nothing wrong with React itself.
 It's more about functional/reactive nature of this library that seems to be an issue.

 React is a simple and light library just to... render the components which are compiled into HTML.
 Communication between modules or classes is usually done via props from a parent.
 Each time the props are changed, the render method of all components is triggered.
 It’s called one-way data binding or unidirectional flow.
 Sounds great?

 In small and simple apps this approach works very well.
 But sometimes, when our project is growing to include new features, we can see that performance drops.
 Loading views takes more time, refreshing components seems to be harder than before.
 You may ask yourself: